paulieguk/LDW-JUN22/Content/Instructions-007.md

 ###Modifying the AzureWebAppLab Lab Profile

-- From within LOD ensure the AzureWebAppLab, Lab Profile is being displayed.
+- From within LOD ensure the **Azure Web App Lab**, Lab Profile is being displayed.
 - Edit the Lab Profile and navigate to the Cloud page
 - On the cloud page make the following changes:
     - Add a second Datacenter, maybe try a location closer to you if possible [Azure regions](https://azure.microsoft.com/en-gb/global-infrastructure/geographies/#overview)